 Provides the current definition of “torture” as previously described in Understanding Torture [and] Enhanced Interrogation.

-Claims a state cannot provide any justification for condoning or authorising any order that would include torture against any human, including an enemy of the state during times of war.
+Claims a state cannot provide any justification for condoning or authorizing any order that would include torture against any human, including an enemy of the state during times of war.

 Dictates no state may expel or extradite a person to a place whether their life will be in danger of being subjected to torture.